-- Do you dwell on money you've lost or financial mistakes you've made in the past? - Do you have fearful thoughts about your financial future? - Are you losing sleep because of financial strain?
-Do you worry about money and/or feel a loss of control surrounding your finances? - Does your financial situation impact your relationships with others?

-Stress

-- Have you lied or downplayed the seriousness of your financial security to others?
-Has your health been impacted by financial stress?
-Do you prograsting to a fail to take meaningful action with your finances? - Do you procrastinate or fail to take meaningful action with your finances? - Do you ever feel depressed or ashamed because of your financial situation? - □ Have you used drugs or alcohol to forget financial worries?

-Alcohol & Drugs

-using?

-Have you had regrets about your behavior after drinking or using?
-Do you drink or use more than you used to, to get the same effect?

-□ Have you ever forgotten all or part of an evening after drinking or using?

-Have you had personal, legal or financial problems related to drinking or using?
-Do you have any family members with an alcohol or other drug problem?
-Have you ever tried to stop or cut down but weren't always successful?

-Have you ever participated in gambling to meet your financial obligations?
-Have you ever gambled money that you had set aside to pay for your monthly bills?
-Have you ever gambled to escape from financial problems, or to relieve uncomfortable feelings such as guilt, anxiety, helplessness, or depression?

-Have you ever work missed work, a class or reporting for duty because of drinking or

-- Have you ever written a bad check or taken money that didn't belong to you from family members, friends, or anyone else in order to pay for your gambling? - □ Has gambling ever caused serious or repeated problems in your relationships with any of your family members or friends?
+Utilize the below questions to generate conversation.
+Stress □ Do you dwell on money you've lost or financial mistakes you've made in the past? □ Do you have fearful thoughts about your financial future? □ Are you losing sleep because of financial strain? □ Do you worry about money and/or feel a loss of control surrounding your finances? □ Does your financial situation impact your relationships with others? □ Have you lied or downplayed the seriousness of your financial security to others? □ Has your health been impacted by financial stress? □ Do you procrastinate or fail to take meaningful action with your finances? □ Do you ever feel depressed or ashamed because of your financial situation?
+Alcohol & Drugs □ Have you used drugs or alcohol to forget financial worries? □ Have you had regrets about your behavior after drinking or using? □ Do you drink or use more than you used to, to get the same effect? □ Have you ever forgotten all or part of an evening after drinking or using? □ Have you ever work missed work, a class or reporting for duty because of drinking or using? □ Have you had personal, legal or financial problems related to drinking or using? □ Do you have any family members with an alcohol or other drug problem? □ Have you ever tried to stop or cut down but weren't always successful?
+Gambling □ Have you ever participated in gambling to meet your financial obligations? □ Have you ever gambled money that you had set aside to pay for your monthly bills? □ Have you ever gambled to escape from financial problems, or to relieve uncomfortable feelings such as guilt, anxiety, helplessness, or depression? □ Have you ever written a bad check or taken money that didn't belong to you from family members, friends, or anyone else in order to pay for your gambling? □ Has gambling ever caused serious or repeated problems in your relationships with any of your family members or friends?
 Or, has your gambling ever caused you problems at work or your studies?

-- □ How frequently are you vaping / smoking? - How much money are you investing in vaping / smoking on a weekly, monthly and yearly basis? - □ Are you vaping / smoking to cope with stress, anxiety, or unpleasant situations? - □ How does vaping / smoking affect your relationships with your friends, family, intimate relationships, or other people important to you? - □ Is your use affecting your ability to participate in sport or recreational activities? - □ Is your vaping / smoking impacting your physical readiness?
+Smoking & Vaping ☐ How frequently are you vaping / smoking? ☐ How much money are you investing in vaping / smoking on a weekly, monthly and yearly basis? ☐ Are you vaping / smoking to cope with stress, anxiety, or unpleasant situations? ☐ How does vaping / smoking affect your relationships with your friends, family, intimate relationships, or other people important to you? ☐ Is your use affecting your ability to participate in sport or recreational activities? ☐ Is your vaping / smoking impacting your physical readiness?